 The Authority receives the benefit of accounting and administrative services from the Office of Financial Management (OFM).
-OFM serves as staff to the Authority and is reimbursed for the costs of salaries, fringe benefits, personnel costs, etc. in the amount of \$25,000 per year.
-During 2010 and 2009, the Authority reimbursed OFM \$25,000 for these costs.
+OFM serves as staff to the Authority and is reimbursed for salaries and related personnel costs.
+During 2011 and 2010, the Authority reimbursed OFM \$25,000 for these costs.